 The Legal123 Confidentiality Agreement template has four versions: email, letter, “one-way” agreement and “two-way” agreement.
 These different formats are provided for different stages of discussion and providing different levels of protection.

-The Email template is a short, yet effective version of a Confidentiality Agreement that can be agreed by both parties in an email.
+The Email template is a short, yet effective version of confidentiality obligation that can be agreed by both parties in an email.
 It is not necessary for either person to sign it for it to be effective and create the confidential protection.
 Use it for preliminary discussions and to get moving quickly on discussions with an interested party.

 The Letter template is a short, clear Confidentiality Agreement, designed to create the confidential protection but through a hard-copy paper format.
 Both parties must sign (or e-sign) the agreement.
 Use this format to emphasize the importance of your confidential information before signing a more formally agreed understanding.